eichinflo/eichinflo.github.io/_pages/about.md

 News
 ----

+**May 20, 2025** We will present our paper on [probing LLMs for discourse generalization](https://arxiv.org/abs/2503.10515) and [Spotlight](https://arxiv.org/abs/2504.15815) at the ACL 2025 Main Conference in Vienna🇦🇹

 **Apr 22, 2025** Want to learn how your prompt affects your LLM outputs?
 [Spotlight's got you covered](https://arxiv.org/abs/2504.15815)!

 **Mar 14, 2025** [New preprint](https://arxiv.org/abs/2503.10515) on probing LLMs for discourse generalization.